 But I'm certainly open to suggestions.

-So uh John, why don't you start?
+So, John, why don't you start?

 And go ahead.

-Well, thank you, Mr. President, for getting us together and for expressing uh your sincere concern about this and trying to get us to a solution.
+Well, thank you, Mr. President, for getting us together and for expressing your sincere concern about this and trying to get us to a solution.

 The public demands that we act.

-As you know, Sutherland Springs uh we lost 26 people when they guy who uh in the Air Force was convicted felon, he was convicted of domestic violence, and he was less than honorably discharged from the military, none of which was uploaded into the background check system maintained by the FBI, and the that's only as good as the data that's put into it.
+He was convicted of domestic violence, and he was less than honorably discharged from the military, none of which was uploaded into the background check system maintained by the FBI.

-So, Senator Murphy and I, and 46 Senate colleagues on a bipartisan basis, have what we think is a start.
+So Senator Murphy and I and 46 Senate colleagues on a bipartisan basis have what we think is a start.

-It's not the end all be all.
+It's not the end-all-be-all.

 There's other things that people want to add to it.

-And I'm gonna write that out.
+And I'm going to write that out.

 We can do that with an executive order.

-We can focus on Other things.
+We can focus on other things.

 Frankly, I don't even know if it would be good in this bill.